 Innovation in Where we Work

 Intentionally, our last MediaTech event in Austin had a subtle focus on space as we turned our attention to Video & Film, studios, and worked with Impact Hub and SkylesBayne to help show the experience of the creative industry in physical space.
 We couldn’t have made that possible without the support of SkylesBayne’s Scott Studzinski so it was exciting to see their recent move even further into innovation, with the news of Michele Skelding joining as SkylesBayne CEO.
-The former Austin Chamber of Commerce VP of Innovation joining the inventive asset to Austin’s real estate ecosystem reinforces the important role city planning and real estate play in the culture of economies and jobs.
+The former Austin Chamber of Commerce VP of Innovation joining this inventive real estate firm reinforces the important roles that city planning and real estate play in a city’s culture.

-SkylesBayne has long been focused market research and comprehensive strategy in commercial property and as one would expect given Austin’s strengths, they’ve been helping companies in media, in Austin since 2006.
+SkylesBayne has long been focused market research and comprehensive strategy in commercial property.
+They’ve been helping companies in media, in Austin since 2006.
 Having, in 2012, helped turn an old auto garage into an Austin film studio, their listings since cite their work in dozens of media and technology related uses of space as part of the culture and economy there.

 “Excited to bring disruption and real estate together at the intersection with tech and healthcare.”
 Michele noted of her work, “There is incredible opportunity for the unique needs of Austin’s next level of growth, blending the soul of our city with Austin’s strength as a economic powerhouse, with such a forward thinking and fast-growing firm.”